netinvent/command_runner/README.md

 In order to keep the promise to always provide an exit_code, some arbitrary exit codes have been added for the case where none is given.
 Those exit codes are:

+- -250 : KeyboardInterrupt
-- -252 : KeyboardInterrupt
+- -252 : FileNotFoundError
-- -253 : FileNotFoundError, OSError, IOError
+- -253 : OSError, IOError
 - -254 : Timeout
 - -255 : Any other uncatched exceptions